WordPress and Wix are two of the most popular website building tools out there.

-For me, personally, WordPress and Wix comes down to the following:
+For me, personally, WordPress and Wix come down to the following:

-- WordPress: More flexible, 100% free software (only domain and hosting cost), huge support and developers community.
+- WordPress: More flexible, 100% free software (the domain and hosting costs are added), huge support and developers community.

 - Wix: Drag and drop website builder with higher cost and less flexibility.

 If you see yourself as more of a WordPress person (like me), we have some handy guides on how to get started with it.
 Check them out: